Yellow brick / Steps / STEP 12 | 3,1,1,1

 A beep.

-For one week at project space ONONO in Rotterdam and for two weeks at Yellow Brick in Athens, these artists will set out to deepen the conversations they began at the Banff Centre.
-Their aim is to set up temporary unlearning research spaces, as they look at performance strategies for the human pronoun and how this can exist through proximity, geography, audio, smell or architecture.
+For one week at project space ONONO in Rotterdam and for two weeks at Yellow Brick in Athens, these artists set out to deepen the conversations they began at the Banff Centre.
+Their aim was to set up temporary unlearning research spaces, as they looked at performance strategies for the human pronoun and how this can exist through proximity, geography, audio, smell or architecture.

 Link to the performance